PejLab/ANEVA-DOT/README.md

 ANEVA Dosage Outlier Test

 Package developed by: Pejman Mohammadi (firstname@Scripps.edu), Christina Sousa (sousa.19@osu.edu).
-See our [paper](https://science.sciencemag.org/content/366/6463/351.abstract) for method descritions.
+See our [paper](https://science.sciencemag.org/content/366/6463/351.abstract) for method descriptions.

 ```diff
 - CAUTION: Haplotype level phaser data can't be used with ANEVA-DOT at the moment.
 We are working on adding full phaser support as a new feature sometime in the future.